Here’s the Completely Decoded Business Model Of Pinterest And How Its Successful

 Value Proposition for Pinners (Users)

 It provides users with the facility to discover different things through visuals to gain a better idea of the things they find.
-It provides its users with the most relevant content on the basis of different factors like their likings, taste, ideas, etc. by using specialized algorithms.
+It provides its users with the most relevant content on the basis of different factors like their likings, tastes, ideas, etc. by using specialized algorithms.

 Value Proposition for Businesses